artisan-roaster-scope/artisan/_docs/01-quick-start-guide.md

 title: "Quick-Start Guide"
 permalink: /docs/quick-start-guide/
 excerpt: "How to quickly install and setup Artisan"
-last_modified_at: 2018-05-15T15:58:49-04:00
+last_modified_at: 2019-06-25T15:59:00-04:00
 toc: false
 ---

 ## Quick-Start Guide

 **If you read through the topics on the left you will have a very good idea of how Artisan works.
-This Quick-Start-Guide is not intended to answer all technical questions.**  Artisan Quick-Start Guide is maintained by *Michael Herbert of EvergreenBuzzBuzz.*  If you have suggestions for improving the content of the Quick-Start-Guide or technical questions, please use the community mailing list on the [Community](https://artisan-scope.org/docs/community/) page.
+This Quick-Start-Guide is not intended to answer all technical questions.**  Artisan Quick-Start Guide is maintained by *Michael Herbert of  CarefreeBuzzBuzz.*  If you have suggestions for improving the content of the Quick-Start-Guide or technical questions, please use the community mailing list on the [Community](https://artisan-scope.org/docs/community/) page.
 When clicking links in this Quick-Start-Guide, we suggest you open links in a new window.

+Version 2.0 is a major milestone in the development of the artisan roast logger.
+It comes not only in a new look and with a new application icon, but also with support for the new Artisan.Plus inventory service described below.

+A note on upgrading from v1.x:
+Artisan 2 stores the application settings in a new location.
+On the initial start up of Artisan 2 the old settings are imported.
+From that moment on, changes to settings done with Artisan 2 will not be synchronized automatically back to previous versions.
+However, synchronizing settings via save/load settings (under menu Help) manually works across all versions.
+PLEASE EXPORT a working SETTINGS FILE and keep it saved to be able to track back in case changes do not work out as expected when upgrading.

+## Artisan.Plus

+Introduced as part of 2.0, this is an inventory management system which is not covered in the Quick Start Guide.
+More information can be found at the Artisan Plus [website](https://artisan.plus/en/).
+Artisan v2 connects to the inventory management service.
+This service manages your stock of beans and automatically subtracts batches as you roast them.
+Beans can be specified to every detail and only essential meta data of roasts is stored online in the cloud.
+All roast profiles stay local just with you and are not shared with the platform.

+Additional popup menus in the Roast Properties dialog (menu Roast >> Properties) allow you to choose from your stock and have beans information filled in automatically.

+The service features support for
+•	multiple users, machines and stores
+•	blends & certifications
+•	charts, tax reports & predictions
+•	artisan integration support offline roasting

 ### Your first roast